fnaseeha/Visa-Renewal-Project/README.md

 # 🔁 Salesforce Document Renewal Reminder

-This project is a **Salesforce automation solution** built using Apex to remind users about upcoming document renewals.
-It sends scheduled email reminders for documents expiring in 0, 5, or 10 days, ensuring timely follow-up and compliance.
+This Salesforce automation project enables users to upload CSV files containing visa or document details, including expiry dates and renewal types.
+The system extracts and processes the data, then schedules automated email reminders to document owners for upcoming expirations (0, 5, or 10 days).
+Built with Apex, Batch Apex, and scheduled jobs, it supports bulk processing, ensures timely renewals, and follows Salesforce best practices for compliance and error handling.

 ## 📌 Features